vinismachadoo/vinismachadoo/README.md

 ## ./about

 My name is Vinicius Sanches, i'm a recently graduate in Industrial Engineering with emphasis in production management at Federal University of Rio de Janeiro.
-I'm a statistics and optimization enthusiastic and since the 6th semester i've started my programming journey
+I'm a statistics and optimization enthusiastic and since the 6th semester i've started my programming journey.

+So far I've commited to learn linear programming for optimization, data analysis for interactive dashboards and web scraping for data harvest.
+I made my graduation thesis in healthcare developing a set coverage model to address better quality and more coverage of health services for poor people in the city of Rio.
+I also have an article published in the biggest Oil and Gás congress in Latinamerica (ROG IBP, ed.
+2020) entitled "Airport selection and helicopter fleet dimensioning through mathematical optimization" and accessible by DOI 10.48072/2525-7579.rog.2020.137

 ## ./tools